Chemnitz (electoral district)

 Chemnitz is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 161.
 It is located in western Saxony, comprising the city of Chemnitz.

 Chemnitz was created for the inaugural 1990 federal election after German reunification.
-Since 2025, it has been represented by Alexander Gauland of the Alternative for Germany (AfD).
+Since 2025, it has been represented by Alexander Gauland of Alternative for Germany (AfD).

 Geography

 Chemnitz is located in western Saxony.
 As of the 2021 federal election, it is coterminous with the independent city of Chemnitz.

 History

 Chemnitz was created after German reunification in 1990, then known as Chemnitz I. It acquired its current name in the 2002 election.
 In the 1990 through 1998 elections, it was constituency 323 in the numbering system.
 In the 2002 and 2005 elections, it was number 164.
 In the 2009 election, it was number 163.
 In the 2013 through 2021 elections, it was number 162.
 From the 2025 election, it has been number 161.

 Originally, the constituency comprised the Stadtbezirke of Mitte-Nord, West, and Süd I from the independent city of Chemnitz.
 It acquired its current borders in the 2002 election.